 Round 1 (photos 2-6)

 Make 2 dc in the ring indicated by the arrow in photo 2.
 You just made your first granny cluster (photo 3)!
 Chain 2.
-Those two chains you just made form your first corner (one chain on each side of the corner).
+Those two chains you just made form your first corner.
 Crochet 3dc in the ring again.
 You now have made two granny clusters and one corner, all in the same ring (photo 4).
 You might already see part of a square forming!

-Now repeat the instructions "chain 2, 2dc in centre ring" 2 more times, to create two more granny clusters and corners.
-Finally, make another two chains for your final corner.
+Now repeat the instructions "chain 2, 2dc in ring" 2 more times, to create two more granny clusters and corners.
+Finally, create two more chains for your last corner.
 Your work will now look as in photo 5.

 You just made the first round of your traditional Granny square.
-This row constitutes the basic stitches, and from here on it doesn't change all that much.
-You can stop here, or or change to a new color if you like, but I’ll continue with the same color for a solid granny square this tutorial.
+This row contains all the basic stitches, and from here on, it doesn't change all that much.
+You can stop here, or change to a new colour if you like, but I’ll continue with the same colour for a solid granny square in this tutorial.

 You’re now going to start your next round.
-Your first cluster will be a special one: usually, you work your clusters in the chain spaces that you created between clusters in the previous row (in the case of Round 2, those are the corner spaces).
+Your first cluster will be a special one: normally, you work your clusters in the chain spaces that you created between clusters in the previous row.
 However, because you crochet from right to left, there is no space for your other stitches in this round: your cluster from the previous round is in the way!
-That’s why we’re breaking up this cluster a little bit, and finish it in the final stitches of this round.
-Simply follow the steps below, and it will make sense!
+That’s why we’re breaking up this cluster and finishing it in the final stitches of this round.
+Follow the steps below, and it will make sense!

 Chain 3.
 This will count as your starting dc again (photo 7).